Haslar: Haslar Gunboat Yard and the Admiralty Experiment Works

 The strip of land between the hospital and the creek is occupied by the former Haslar Gunboat Yard, opened in 1856 to house the Royal Navy's coastal gunboats.
 A single patent slip was used to launch the boats into Haslar Creek, and to haul them out again on a cradle which ran on railway tracks; a locomotive-driven traverser then delivered the boat (still in its cradle) to its place in the row of cast iron boat sheds (ten of which still stand, parallel to the creek - at one time there were fifty in total).
 A small stationary steam engine mounted on the traverser platform drove an endless screw, which was then used to slide the boat back into its shed.

-After a series of expansions and contractions, as gunboats went in and out of vogue in naval circles, the Yard closed in 1906; but from 1912–1973 the site continued to provide storage and maintenance facilities for small vessels of various types.
+After a series of expansions and contractions, as gunboats went in and out of vogue in naval circles, the Yard closed in 1906; but from 1912 to 1973 the site continued to provide storage and maintenance facilities for small vessels of various types.
 During the Second World War it formed part of HMS Hornet, the adjacent Coastal Forces base; and when Hornet was decommissioned (in 1957) the Yard became an adjunct of the Admiralty Small Craft Experimental Works (see below).

 Haslar closed for good as a Boat Yard after the construction of a new Haslar Bridge, which prevented craft from sailing up the creek.
 The site is currently unused, but substantially intact; as well as the boat sheds, it contains a pair of guard houses flanking the gateway, several workshops and the former boiler house with its prominent chimney.
 (Steam from the boilers not only drove the winch, which hauled the boats up the slipway, but also powered the hospital laundry on the other side of the road.)
 The buildings are all of red brick, as is the surrounding perimeter wall, built with integrated watch towers to provide extra security.

 Alongside the Gunboat Yard, within the same compound, stands the Admiralty Experiment Works (later part of the Defence Research Agency and now owned by QinetiQ).
 It contains a 540 ft concrete water tank, built in 1884 to test different hull designs using wax models, and still in use today.
 The tank was built for the Admiralty by Robert Edmund Froude in order to carry on the pioneering work of his father, William Froude, who had died in 1879.
 Over time, as the Gunboat Yard was reduced in size, the Experiment Works expanded to fill the available space.